Beaches that are even better in winter

 The Pilot Inn, Battery Rd, Lydd-on-Sea, Romney Marsh TN29 9NJ; +44 1797 320314

-Brighton, West Sussex
+Brighton, East Sussex

 On a summer afternoon, Brighton's pebble beach throngs with day trippers down from London, the city's seagulls picking through discarded trash.

-Come winter, and with the tourists gone for the season, calm descends on one of Britain's most famous beaches.
+Come winter, and with most of the tourists gone for the season, calm descends on one of Britain's most famous beaches.
 Locals gather to watch the nightly starling murmurations from late October until March.

 The birds flock to the water from their city roosts and form a giant, roiling wave, arcing through the sky above the burnt out West Pier as the sun dips into the sea.